 Recently I put out a Complete Travel Guide to Tokyo and I had so much fun sharing my knowledge!
 I recently went to New York for 5 days in May and finally got around to looking at my photos.
 I wanted to keep the same format and share with you a New York Travel Guide featuring quintessential experiences and hidden gems!
-My boyfriend lived in New York for 2 years before so it was nice that our travel was based on tips from a local!
 One thing to note though is that New York is so big and there are so many tourist attractions and hidden gems, don’t feel like you have to see it all in one go!
 It’s a city most people end up going back to!

 1) Grand Central Station